Ultraschall/ultraschall-lua-api-for-reaper/README.md

 end
 ```

+## Found Issues?
+Please open up a dedicated issue where you explain, what is wrong including detailed steps on how to recreate the problem.

+Don't provide a PullRequest, as this is difficult for me to merge with my approach in rapid development.

 ## Donation

-If you want to donate to our project, head over to [ultraschall.fm/danke](ultraschall.fm/dankeultraschall.fm/danke).
+If you want to donate to our project, head over to [ultraschall.fm/danke](ultraschall.fm/danke).